Entertainment mogul Master P is hosting a contest for his new movie, I Got The Hook-Up 2.

 Applicants for the contest were asked to submit an essay explaining how laughter and comedy can have a positive impact on Louisville communities.
 Hundreds of people responded.

 The contest entries were narrowed down to the following ten finalists.
-The final winner will be announced in February.
+The final winner will be announced at a private event in February.

 (The contest is sponsored by Master P and the Winton & Hiestand Law Group.)